remonking4cool/CBS_SpringRestfulAPI_Simplified/README.md

 ========================================================================================================================================

 Required Installations:
-To perform the demo, you require the following installations:

 Java: Java is a widely used, object-oriented programming language known for its platform independence and versatility.
 IntelliJ: IntelliJ IDEA is an integrated development environment (IDE) for software development, primarily used for Java projects.